-The DVSA car theory test contains fifty (50) multiple-choice questions based on these three books:
+The DVSA motorcycle theory test contains fifty (50) multiple-choice questions based on these three books:

-- The Highway Code (essential reading for all road users)
+- The UK Highway Code (essential reading for all road users)

-- The Official DVSA Guide to Driving (the essential skills book)
+- The Official DVSA Guide to Riding (the essential skills book)

 - Know Your Traffic Signs (road traffic signage in Great Britain)